grenaud/gargammel/README.md

 gargammel is a set of programs aimed at simulating ancient DNA fragments.
 For ancient hominin samples our program can also simulate various levels of present-day human contamination and microbial contamination.

+The website for gargammel can be found here: https://grenaud.github.io/gargammel/

 Questions/feature requests :